RyanSy/react-tic-tac-toe/README.md

 2. Added 'Tie' status if no one wins

-Suggested improvements:
+Suggested improvements (from React tutorial):

 1. Display the move locations in the format “(1, 3)” in the move list.
-* added squaresClicked array to state, values set via handleClick(i)
+* added clicked array to state - values set via handleClick(i)
-* added squareGrid array of values of move locations
+* added locations array of values of move locations
-* values in squaresClicked correspond to index of item in squareGrid to determine move location
+* values in clicked array correspond to index of item in locations to determine move location

-2.